itr8tech/pathcurator/README.md

 - Bootstrap 5 for styling
 - Font Awesome for icons

+See [Repository Guidelines](AGENTS.md) for project structure, coding style, and testing expectations.

 ## License

 This project is licensed under the terms specified in the [LICENSE](LICENSE) file.